A Shopping Disaster – The Retail Industry and Young Workers

 “According to the study, 58.5% of respondents believe customer service has declined in the last five years, while only 17.4% say it has improved.” – By Michelle Hammond from SmartCompany

-From 2006 census data, we understand that retail trade is the largest industry by employment with over a million (1,033,192) people involved.
+From 2011 census data, we understand that retail trade is the second largest industry by employment with over a million (1,057,230) people, just behind Health Care and Social Assistance.
 That’s almost a ninth of people who are employed!

 Among them, 577, 501 people are at the forefront of sales.
 That’s approximately half the number of people working in the industry!
 And this number is likely to increase with retail trade blossoming slowly but surely each year (refer to retail turnover statistics here).

 However, the irony is that while people like me are willing to spend more money in the retail industry, we are getting less quality service.
 And much of this, according to the same survey, stems from “poor staff attitudes, problems with overseas call centres, and a lack of professionalism and product knowledge” by young workers in particular.
 This leads me to wonder: How young is our workforce?

 After rummaging through the Australian Bureau of Statistics (ABS) website, I managed to find some interesting data.
 It is estimated that over 700,000 of our workforce in August 2011 are barely 20 years old (They are between 15 and 19)!
 That’s approximately half (47%) of the population of persons between 15 and 19 (view the full “Labour Force” report here).